otto-de/jlineup-action/README.md

 ## Quickstart:

 Put a `lineup.json` file into your project's root directory and add the JLineup action.
+More information about the JLineup config can be found here: https://github.com/otto-de/jlineup/blob/master/docs/CONFIGURATION.md

 ## Inputs